aditya-sahay/Housing-Price-Predictor/README.md

 ## 📁 Dataset

 > The dataset used can be from sources like [Kaggle](https://www.kaggle.com/) or [UCI Machine Learning Repository](https://archive.ics.uci.edu/).
-Please include or link your dataset in the repo or provide download instructions.
+The file in included in the above repo.

 ## 🚀 Getting Started